 How Much More Will I Have to Pay?

-The government will be announcing the increased VED and BIK charges as part of the UK Budget on 11th March.
-Until this happens, information on both taxes is based on current values and so will change.
+The government announced the increased VED and BIK charges as part of the UK Budget on the 11th March 2020.

 This content is for information purposes only and does not constitute legal or financial advice.